Lynn Valley: History

 Previously known as "Shaketown", the rugged beginnings of Lynn Valley consisted of shake-sided shakes to accommodate lumberjacks, cooks, blacksmiths, and millwrights who used the lumber during the turn of the 19th century.
 The skid road built straight down the middle called Tote Road, used for oxen to haul felled logs to the Moodyville waterfront, was bisected by "Centre Road" (now Mountain Highway), and Pipeline Road, a simple plank road along which a pipeline was installed to carry drinking water from Rice Lake to North Vancouver, which is now called Lynn Valley Road.

 Lynn Valley Town Centre

 Lynn Valley has a Town Centre, designed by architect Gregory Henriquez.
 It is also home to the Lynn Valley branch of the North Vancouver District Public Library.

 Argyle Secondary School

 The primary secondary school in Lynn Valley is Argyle Secondary School (built in 1960), part of School District 44 North Vancouver.
 Construction for the new school began in the summer of 2018 and was completed in January 2021.
-The new school can now accommodate up to 1300 students to cater to the expanding neighborhoods.
+The new school can now accommodate up to 1300 students to cater to the expanding neighbourhoods.